NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 ## Unpacking the data from the GBIF raw format

-As mentioned above, the GBIF eventCore dataformat is compact for storage, but isn’t the most practical to use since all hierarchical levels are stored in the same event table.
-The next step is therefore to split out the separate levels from the combined event table.
+As mentioned above, the GBIF eventCore data format is compact for efficient storage, but isn’t the most practical to use for analysis and exploration.
+The next step is therefore to split out the separate levels from the combined event table into separate tables.
+Optionally, these can later be joined to create single (but very wide) data table.
 I will use the original table names for each hierarchical level.

+We start by splitting up the 4 different levels.

 ``` r
 identifications_raw <- event_raw %>%